vgel/jpeg-decode-talk/slides.md

 This image represents the 64 basis functions used for an 8x8 JPEG sub-block.
 They start out in the upper left as very low-frequency and low-detail, and increase in frequency and detail as you head towards the bottom right.

-An image represented via a DCT is simply an 8x8 matrix of coeffecients that represent how strong each of the basis functions are in the image.
+An image represented via a DCT is simply an 8x8 matrix of coefficients that represent how strong each of the basis functions are in the image.
 Let's see what that looks like.

 -->